Forest Hills, Queens: Points of interest

-Austin Street is a busy, modern street with shops, cafes, restaurants, and other stores that acts as the center of Forest Hills.
+Austin Street is a busy, modern street with shops, cafes, restaurants, and other stores that function as the center of Forest Hills.
 It has become a place people visit from other neighborhoods because of its charm.

-Two monuments are erected in Forest Hills Gardens: One is a tribute to the victims of World War I, and the other is the mast of the Columbia, the winner of the America's Cup yacht races in both 1899 and 1901.
+Two monuments were erected in Forest Hills Gardens: one is a tribute to the victims of World War I and the other is the mast of the Columbia, the winner of the America's Cup yacht races in both 1899 and 1901.

 The Church-in-the-Gardens, St. Luke's Episcopal Church, and United States Post Office are listed on the National Register of Historic Places.

 Police and crime

 Forest Hills and Rego Park are patrolled by the 112th Precinct of the NYPD, located at 68-40 Austin Street.
 The 112th Precinct ranked 6th safest out of 69 patrol areas for per-capita crime in 2010.
 The area's low crime rate is attributed to its seclusion and reputation as a "suburb within the city".
 As of 2018, with a non-fatal assault rate of 14 per 100,000 people, Forest Hills and Rego Park's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 102 per 100,000 people is lower than that of the city as a whole.

 The 112th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 91.5% between 1990 and 2018.
 The precinct reported 0 murders, 18 rapes, 41 robberies, 53 felony assaults, 69 burglaries, 403 grand larcenies, and 37 grand larcenies auto in 2018.